getodk/roadmap/README.md

-# Open Data Kit Roadmap
+# ODK Roadmap

-This repository contains the roadmap documents for the [Open Data Kit](http://opendatakit.org/) Community.
+This repository contains the roadmap documents for the [ODK](http://getodk.org/) Community.
 Unless otherwise mentioned, all documents in this repository are licensed under the [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).

-Pull requests and comments about the documents are always welcome, either here in the repository or in our [community forum](https://forum.opendatakit.org/).
+Pull requests and comments about the documents are always welcome, either here in the repository or in our [community forum](https://forum.getodk.org/).